-Parliament: Both Houses adjourned till 2 pm after Opposition protest against inflation, GST hike
+Parliament: Both Houses adjourned for the day after Opposition protest against inflation, GST hike

-A demonstration was held in front of Mahatma Gandhi’s statue in the parliament complex after the parties were not allowed to discuss the matters.
+A demonstration was held in front of Mahatma Gandhi’s statue in the Parliament complex after the parties were not allowed to discuss the matters.

-Opposition parties on Tuesday continued their protests in Parliament for the second day, demanding discussions over inflation and the increase in Goods and Services Tax rates, PTI reported.
-Both the Lok Sabha and Rajya Sabha proceedings were adjourned till 2 pm.
+The proceedings in the Lok Sabha and the Rajya Sabha were adjourned for the day on Tuesday amid protests by Opposition parties demanding discussions on inflation and the increase in Goods and Services Tax rates, reported ANI.

+The protests, which continued on the second day of the Monsoon Session of Parliament, had led to the adjournments of both Houses till 2 pm earlier in the day.

-A protest was held in front of Mahatma Gandhi’s statue in the Parliament complex in Delhi after the Opposition was not allowed to discuss the matters in both the Houses.
+Another round of protest was held in front of Mahatma Gandhi’s statue in the Parliament complex in Delhi after the Opposition was not allowed to discuss the matters in both the Houses.

 Congress leaders from both the Lok Sabha and the Rajya Sabha, including Rahul Gandhi, participated in the demonstration.
 Leader of Opposition in the Rajya Sabha Mallikarjun Kharge and Leader of Congress in Lok Sabha Adhir Ranjan Chowdhury were also present.